 Active Blind Spot Assist

-Active Blind Spot Assist (ABSA) increases the level of protection even more by overcoming one of the biggest hazards on the road: vehicles entering your blind spot.
+Active Blind Spot Assist (ABSA) increases the level of protection even more by overcoming one of the more common hazards on the road: vehicles entering your blind spot.

 ABSA will try to prevent or mitigate the severity of collisions between you and vehicles entering blind spot zones.
 In order to do that, the system uses radar sensors placed on the rear bumper fascia to detect the presence of a vehicle.
 ABSA also uses the forward-facing camera placed behind the internal rear-view mirror that is used for lane detection and estimation.

-Active Blind Spot Assist continually assesses the space between you and nearby vehicles by scanning blind spots on either side of your vehicle.
-When ABSA detects a vehicle entering your blind spot and you can’t see it in your side mirrors, the system will alert you by illuminating a warning light in the exterior door mirrors.
-In addition to that, it will sound an audible warning (chime) and reduce the radio volume, if the radio is on.
+ABSA continually assesses the space between you and the nearby vehicles by scanning blind spots on either side of your vehicle.
+If ABSA detects a vehicle entering your blind spot that you can’t see in your side mirrors, the system will alert you by illuminating a warning light in the exterior door mirrors.
+Additionally, if you have your signal on and are about to change lane, ABSA will alert you an audible warning and reduce the radio's volume.
+In this scenario, a steering wheel vibration will serve as an additional warning to alert you that the lane change is not safe.

 The blind spot area